.

 Key Takeaways

-• The life insurance payout is a tax-free lump sum paid to the policy's beneficiary when the insured person passes away.
+• A life insurance payout, also called a death benefit, is a tax-free lump sum paid to the policy's beneficiary when the insured person passes away.

-• The payout can be used for anything the beneficiaries need.
+• Life insurance payouts can be used for anything the beneficiaries need.

-• Policyholders should talk to their beneficiaries ahead of time to make sure they have all of the policy details handy.
+• Policyholders should talk to their beneficiaries ahead of time to ensure they understand the policy details.

-The life insurance payout is a tax-free lump sum paid to your beneficiaries in the event that you pass away while your life insurance policy is active.
-This payout is also called a "death benefit."
+A life insurance payout is a tax-free lump sum paid to your beneficiaries if you pass away while your life insurance policy is active.
+This payout is also called a death benefit.

-The death benefit is meant to financially support the policyholder’s loved ones and relieve the financial burden of their passing.
+The death benefit is intended to offer financial support to the policyholder’s loved ones, relieving the financial burden caused by their death.

 Your beneficiary (or beneficiaries) can use the life insurance to cover whatever they see fit.
 This might include: